kanbanyte/sepa/sqap/sqap.md

 The communication roles to be established will be:

 #### Software Architects and Designers:
-Responsible for developing the software architecture and design and ensuring that it aligns with the project's objectives and adheres to quality standards.
+Software architects and designers are responsible for developing the software architecture and design and ensuring that it aligns with the project's objectives and adheres to quality standards.
 They should also collaborate with subject matter experts to ensure that the system design meets the project's objectives.

 #### Project Team Members with Expertise in Computer Vision, Sensors, Robotics, and AI:
-Responsible for providing input and review of the software architecture and design to ensure that it aligns with the project's objectives.
+Team members with expertise in these fields are responsible for providing input and review of the software architecture and design to ensure that it aligns with the project's objectives.

-#### Stakeholders:
-Responsible for providing input and feedback on the project's software development process and ensuring that it meets the project's requirements.

-#### Project Manager:
+#### Project Superviser
+The project superviser will be consulted regarding information about the project and will provide feedback on work when necessary.
+They will also communicate with the team leader should they need to contact the team regarding any work or updates on project progress.

+#### Client
+The client will communicate with team members should they require updates on progress.
+Team members, particularly those working with the cobot, can correspond with the client to seek clarification on specific requirements.

+#### Team Leader:
 Responsible for facilitating communication between team members and ensuring that communication is effective and efficient.
 They should also ensure that the project's software design documentation is complete, accurate, and up-to-date to facilitate communication with the development team and stakeholders.

 #### Quality Manager
+Quality managers ensure quality is maximised throughout the project, and therefore will be responsible for communicating quality requirements to the relevant team members.
+They will also provide the project superviser and client with updates regarding the quality of the deliverables currently being worked on.

 #### Support Manager
+The support managers are responsible for providing support to other team members, the project superviser, or the client with regards to the project.
+They will communicate with other team members to help them with work, research, or testing if necessary.
+Should the superviser or client require assistance with understanding the deliverables or software, the support managers should relay information to them regarding these aspects.

 #### Development Manager
+Development managers coordinate with the software developers to keep progress steady and ensure code functions correctly.
+They will be able to provide the superviser, client, and team leader with updates regarding the development and testing process.

+#### Planning Manager
+The planning manager plans for the future documents, software components, etc. to be delivered by potentially allocating work to the relevant members.
+The will coordinate other managers to be able to meet requirements and deadlines to keep the project progressing efficiently and consistently.

 <div class="page"/><!-- page break -->